Ways to reduce your waste

 Food and garden waste

 Food and garden waste currently make up around 50 per cent of an average household rubbish This type of waste could be use for domestic and commercial purposes

 Reduce your food waste

 Composting is nature’s way of recycling and helps to reduce the amount of waste we put out for rubbish collection.

-Find out more about composting on the Create your own Eden website.
+Find out more about composting on the Compost Collective website.

 What else can you do?